Laura Belle (Younkin) Shroyer was born in 1877 at Clay Run, Fayette County, PA, the daughter of William "Dayton" and Lucinda (Harbaugh) Younkin.

 On Feb.
 6, 1993, he and Goldie graciously hosted a visit to their home by the founder of this website.

 Ken passed away at the age of 81 on Dec.
 9, 1993.
-Burial was in Imel Cemetery.
+Burial was in Imel Cemetery, with Rev. Thomas Milford and Rev. David P. Huey co-officiating.
+An obituary was published in the Somerset Daily American.

 Goldie outlived him by four years.
 She died at age 80 on Sept.
 13, 1997.

-Tragedy struck at Christmastime 1991 when their son Russell E. Johnson, a US Navy veteran, was killed in an automobile accident in Saltlick Township.
+Tragedy struck the day after Christmas 1991 when their son Russell E. Johnson, a U.S. Navy veteran, was killed in an automobile accident in Saltlick Township.

-Marie passed into eternity in 1992, with burial in Imel Cemetery.
+Marie's final years were spent in Normalville.
+She passed into eternity on Dec.
+23, 2006, with burial in Imel Cemetery.

-Son Russell E. Johnson (1957-1991) was born on Dec.
+Son Russell Edward Johnson (1957-1991) was born on Dec.
 8, 1957 in New Eagle.
 He was a veteran of the U.S. Navy.
 He worked at Hidden Valley Resorts and Lichtenfells Nursing of Johnstown, PA.
-He was age 34 when killed in a one-vehicle accident in Saltlick Township, Fayette County.
+He was age 34 when killed in 1991 in a one-vehicle accident in Saltlick Township, Fayette County.